Abde Rebbach

-Club career
+Career

 Born in Blida, Abde moved to Vitoria-Gasteiz, Álava, Basque Country at the age of 12.
 He played for SD Iru-Bat Santa Lucía, CD Ariznabarra and CD Aurrerá de Vitoria as a youth, and made his senior debut with the latter during the 2017–18 season, in Tercera División.

 In 2018, Abde joined Deportivo Alavés' affiliate side Club San Ignacio, also in the fourth tier.
 On 18 August 2020, he was assigned to the reserves in Segunda División B.

 On 25 May 2022, after scoring 16 goals for the B-side in the previous campaign, Abde signed a two-year contract and was definitely promoted to the first team in Segunda División.
 He made his professional debut on 13 August, coming on as a second-half substitute for Xeber Alkain in a 2–1 away win over CD Leganés.

 Abde scored his first professional goal on 3 September 2022, netting the opener in a 1–1 home draw against UD Las Palmas.
+He scored a further two goals during the season, featuring in 25 matches overall as the club achieved promotion to La Liga.

+Abde made his top tier debut on 14 August 2023, playing the last 23 minutes in a 1–0 away loss to Cádiz CF. His first goal in the category came on 24 November, as he scored his side's second in a 3–1 home win over Granada CF.

+On 16 January 2025, Abde moved to Granada on loan with an option to buy.